 LRCT’s Castle in the Clouds Conservation Area and the work to conserve this magnificent property were featured on the popular public television program Windows to the Wild in late 2020.
 The episode aired in New Hampshire on NHPBS and in the Boston area on GBH44.
 It can now be viewed online on the Windows to the Wild website.

-Additional parking is available, (when the grounds are not snow-covered) beyond the gate in designated areas on Ossipee Park Road on the Castle Preservation Society property.
-Please note, that the gate on this road closes daily in the afternoon (see posting near the gate).
+Additional parking is available, (when the grounds are not snow-covered) in designated areas along Ossipee Park Road on the Castle Preservation Society property.
 Parking is not allowed in non-designated areas (such as driveways, other parking areas, and grounds) and may lead to your vehicle being towed.

-The historic and scenic entry road, running from the Castle entrance on Route 171 up to the Castle, is open for winter hiking, cross country skiing, and snowshoeing.
+The historic and scenic entry road, running from the Castle entrance on Route 171 up to the Castle is open for pedestrian use.
+In the winter the road may be used for hiking, cross-country skiing, and snowshoeing.
 Biking is not allowed.

 Everyone enjoying recreation on the Castle grounds should respect the No Trespassing area surrounding the Castle and Carriage House.
 Thank you.